manish-garodia/manish-garodia/common/mg-library/procedures/compute-instance-custom-image/compute-instance-custom-image.md

 	----
 	## 4. To move resources between compartments

-	You can move resources from one compartment to another within your tenancy.
-For example, let us move an instance to another compartment.

 	1. Click on the hamburger (sandwich bars) and go to **Compute** > **Instances**.
 		Check if the compartment is correct.